junegunn/proco/README.md

 Requirements
 ------------

 Proco requires Ruby 1.8 or higher.
+Tested on MRI 1.8.7/1.9.3, and JRuby 1.7.3.

 Architecture
 ------------

 ![Basic producer-consumer configuration](https://github.com/junegunn/proco/raw/master/viz/producer-consumer.png)

-Proco implements the traditional [producer-consumer model](http://en.wikipedia.org/wiki/Producer-consumer_problem) (hence the name *Pro-Co*).
+Proco is based on the traditional [producer-consumer model](http://en.wikipedia.org/wiki/Producer-consumer_problem) (hence the name *ProCo*).

 - Mutliple clients simultaneously submits (*produces*) items to be processed.
   - A client can asynchronously submit an item and optionally wait for its completion.